motorcycle 101 guides

 For the most part, motorcyclists follow the same traffic laws as car and truck drivers.
 However, riding a two-wheeled vehicle means there are things you are capable of doing that are just not possible in a four-wheeled vehicle.
 A motorcycle is much more maneuverable and can reach high speeds quicker.
 But because of how tempting it is to take advantage of a motorcycle’s full capabilities, motorcyclists can at times be reckless.
 This is why restrictions specific to motorcycles are put in place.
 Not to take the fun out of riding one, but to dissuade more earnest riders from putting themselves and other drivers in danger.

-1. Registration & Insurance
+2. Registration & Insurance

 When you purchase a motorcycle, you will need to register it with the California Department of Motor Vehicles.
-You will have to provide the vehicle’s title and registration, its out-of-state title, your proof of insurance, your out-of-state registration, and provide payment for any vehicle-related fees.
+You will have to provide the vehicle’s title and registration, its out-of-state title, your proof of insurance, and your out-of-state registration, and provide payment for any vehicle-related fees.
 Otherwise, it is illegal to operate an unregistered motorcycle in California.

 In case you get into an accident, you need insurance to help pay for the damages and show proof of liability.
 You need to apply for insurance that meets the minimum monetary requirements as laid out by the law.